BitCANN/bitcann-contracts/README.md

    A new bid simply updates the `pkh` in the `nftCommitment` and updates the `satoshisValue` to the new amount.

 #### AuthorizedThreadNFTs
-Each authorized contract's lockingbytecode(Excluding [Domain.cash](#domain)) is added to an immutable NFT commitment and sent to the [Registry.cash](#registry) at the time of genesis.
+Each authorized contract's lockingbytecode(Excluding [Name.cash](#name)) is added to an immutable NFT commitment and sent to the [Registry.cash](#registry) at the time of genesis.
 These immutable NFTs stay with `Registry.cash` forever.
 Any interaction with the registry must include one of these thread NFTs to create a transaction.

 Structure:
    - `category`: nameCategory